 Sometimes, the weather doesn't agree with our trekking plans.
 Other times, our plans lead us right into a not very human-friendly climate.
 Especially in high terrain in mountain ranges, such as the Himalayas, cold and stormy weather is to be expected.
 In the flat marshlands of northern Germany, rain and hail are always possible to occur during a long hike.
 And even in “warm and sunny” Australia, winter can get quite cold, with the record low temperature in Tasmania in June being -13 degrees Celsius.

 The effects of cold weather on your hike can range from a bad view, over attaining a nasty cold to serious conditions such as hypothermia and frostbite.
 This is why the right gear and behaviour are key to an enjoyable hike as well as to your own safety and survival.

-In the following, you will find cold weather hiking tips regarding gear and clothing as well as food and hydration tips and general information about how to avoid injuries and illness in cold weather conditions.
+Find below cold weather hiking tips including gear and clothing to wear, food and hydration tips as well as information on ways to avoid injuries and illness in cold weather conditions.